nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

    to their product or service offerings.
  * COMMERCIAL - The package is maintained and supported by a corporate entity as part of supporting their products.
  * PAID-SUPPORT - The package is maintained and supported through paid support contracts.
+ * FREEMIUM - Basic version of the package it provided for free, premium version is available at a cost.